 However, with the right tools and computing power, this data can then be processed and converted into meaningful insights that drive big corporations’ decisions and dictate their profits.
 The ones who hail the data to be the next industrial revolution are not wrong.

 In this world where data is everything, new fields pertaining to catering specific niches of data must come into the picture.
-People already serving in these fields throw terms like Data Mining, Machine Learning, Deep Learning, Data analytics, etc. quite loosely.
+People already serving in these fields throw terms like Data Science, Data Mining, Machine Learning, Deep Learning, Data analytics, etc. quite loosely.
 For those not in these fields, gaining a basic understanding of these terms can be quite confusing.

 Data Mining and Data analytics are crucial steps in any data-driven project and are needed to be done with perfection to ensure the project’s success.
 Adhering to both fields’ closeness, as mentioned earlier, can make finding the difference between data mining and analytics quite challenging.
 Before we are in a state to understand do a data mining vs. data analytics comparison, we must first closely understand the two fields very closely.